cebix/frodo4/README.md

    F10 to bring up the settings window again and mount the appropriate .D64 file (the “Next Disk” button also usually produces the desired result).
-2. If the “LOADING” message stays on the screen for more than 10 seconds, you'll probably have to start the game manually after the loading process has finished.
+2. If the “LOADING” message stays on the screen for more than 10 seconds, you'll have to wait for the game to finish loading.
 Because the Commodore 1541 is one of the slowest storage devices known to mankind, this may take up to two minutes.
-If you're too impatient to enjoy the full, authentic C64 loading experience, hold down the right trigger on your game controller or the “+” (Plus) key on the numeric keypad to speed things up a bit. *(For advanced users: Frodo does support software-based “fast loaders”, so if you know what you are doing you can try running one of those before loading your game.)*
+If you're too impatient to enjoy the full, authentic C64 loading experience, hold down the right trigger on your game controller or the “+” (Plus) key on the numeric keypad to speed things up a bit. *(For advanced
+   users: Frodo does support software-based “fast loaders”, so if you know what you are doing you can try running one of those before loading your game.)*

-If the game did not autostart and you're back at the “READY.” prompt after loading, enter this to start the game:
+If the game did not start automatically and you're back at the “READY.” prompt after loading, enter this to start the game:

     RUN